nickcwilkins/ha-ollama/README.md

 1. Add this repository to HACS *AS A CUSTOM REPOSITORY*.
 2. Search for *Ollama*, and choose install.
 3. Reboot Home Assistant and configure from the "Add Integration" flow.
+   Note: Configuring not necessary if you previously setup the core ollama integration.